 Desertification in those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa and CBD through presentations by the national focal points for those agreements.
 In addition, they were briefed by a representative of UNEP on the coordination of environmental issues in the United Nations system and recent attempts to strengthen system-wide coherence.
+In April 2007, on request by the German government, UNEP in cooperation with the Academy for Nature Conservation, the Secretariat of the CBD and the German government, built and strengthened the capacity of MEAs negotiators in preparation for CBD COP9 through organization of a regional workshop for Eastern, South East and CIS European countries.
+A similar training workshop is planned to be held in Yemen at national level after the CITES COP14 in preparation of the COP15.

-In June 2006, UNEP organized a high-level meeting on envisioning the next steps for compliance 15. with and enforcement of multilateral environmental agreements which, was a follow-up to a similar meeting held in January 2006 in Colombo, Sri Lanka.
-The meeting was attended by representatives from multilateral environmental agreement secretariats, among them a representative from the CITES Secretariat, representatives from Governments (all of whom attended in their personal capacities) and independent experts.
-Aspects of compliance and enforcement and the search for innovative approaches that could enhance institutional structures for better implementation of multilateral environmental agreements were discussed.
-The participants recommended action on the recognition of benefits derived from enhancing synergies and interlinkages in the implementation of multilateral environmental agreements and on the development and use of instruments to improve the implementation and mainstreaming of Millennium Development Goal number seven (ensuring environmental sustainability), in other emerging policies on the realization of the Millennium Development Goals.
-UNEP will pursue its work to promote compliance with and implementation and enforcement of multilateral environmental agreements.
-The CITES Secretariat was consulted and participated in the two meetings geared towards better implementation of multilateral environmental agreements, including CITES.
+15. In June 2006, UNEP organized a high-level meeting on envisioning the next steps for compliance with and enforcement of MEAs in Geneva.
+This meeting was a follow-up to a similar meeting held in January 2006 in Colombo, Sri Lanka and part of the "Colombo Process on Compliance and Enforcement".
+The meetings were attended by representatives from multilateral environmental agreement secretariats, among them a representative from the CITES Secretariat, representatives from Governments (all of whom attended in their personal capacities) and independent experts.
+Aspects of compliance and enforcement and the search for innovative approaches that could enhance institutional structures for better implementation of MEAs were discussed.
+The participants recommended action on the recognition of benefits derived from enhancing synergies and interlinkages in the implementation of MEAs and on the development and use of instruments to improve the implementation and mainstreaming of Millennium Development Goal number seven (ensuring environmental sustainability), in other emerging policies on the realization of the Millennium Development Goals.
+The outcomes of the 2 High Levels Meetings on Compliance with and Enforcement of MEAs were presented at the last UNEP Governing Council in February 2006 in Nairobi (UNEP/GC/24/INF/23).
+UNEP will pursue its work to promote compliance with and implementation and enforcement of MEAs and is currently looking at ways to implement key findings of the process.